MultiSafepay/docs/content/payments/integrations/ready-made/prestashop-1-7/faq/supported-checkouts-themes.md

 <small>* Payment options must be set on separate pages in the plugin settings page.</small>

 The Integration Team will do their best to provide support for third-party plugins and premium themes.
-Email them at <integration@multisafepay.com>
+Email us at <integration@multisafepay.com>